JosefinLarsson/Rock-Paper-Scissors-Game/README.md

 <br>

 #### CSS
 <li>One inital error was found on first testing.
-This was simply a mistake of adding ## twice before a hed colour code.
+This was simply a mistake of adding ## twice before a hex colour code.
 The site still worked and this was not picked up until the CSS validation site.
 It was a simple mistake to correct and on the second attempt no errors were found when passing through the official (Jigsaw) validator.</li>
 <img src="assets/images/css-validation.png">
 <br>